Comprehending Appraisals

 To learn more about appraising, click here to see a short video or call us today to talk about your specific property.

-So, what party makes sure the property is worth the purchase price?
-This is where the appraiser comes in.
-We provide an unbiased opinion of what a buyer could expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
+So, what party is responsible for making sure the value of the property is in line with the purchase price?
+In comes the appraiser.
+We provide an unbiased estimate of what a buyer could expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Courtesy Appraisal will ensure, you as an interested party, are informed.

 Inspecting the subject property

-Here, the appraiser gathers information on local construction costs, labor rates and other elements to determine how much it would cost to construct a property nearly identical to the one being appraised.
-This figure often sets the maximum on what a property would sell for.
-It's also the least used predictor of value.
+This is where we gather information on local construction costs, labor rates and other elements to derive how much it would cost to build a property comparable to the one being appraised.
+This value commonly sets the maximum on what a property would sell for.
+The cost approach is also the least used method.

 Analyzing Comparable Sales

-Appraisers become very familiar with the neighborhoods in which they appraise.
-They innately understand the value of certain features to the people of that area.
-Then, the appraiser looks up recent transactions in the neighborhood and finds properties which are 'comparable' to the property at hand.
-By assigning a dollar value to certain items such as upgraded appliances, additional bathrooms, additional living area, quality of construction, lot size, we adjust the comparable properties so that they are more accurately in line with the features of subject property.
+Appraisers are intimately familiar with the subdivisions in which they appraise.
+They thoroughly understand the value of certain features to the residents of that area.
+Then, the appraiser looks up recent sales in close proximity to the subject and finds properties which are 'comparable' to the property being appraised.
+Using knowledge of the value of certain items such as square footage, additional bathrooms, hardwood floors, fireplaces or view lots (just to name a few), we adjust the comparable properties so that they are more accurately in line with the features of subject property.

-In the end, the appraiser reconciles the adjusted sales prices of all the comps and then derives an opinion of what the subject could sell for.
-At Courtesy Appraisal, we are experts in knowing the worth of real estate features in San Dimas and Los Angeles County neighborhoods.
-The sales comparison approach to value is typically awarded the most consideration when an appraisal is for a home purchase.
+Once all necessary adjustments have been made, the appraiser reconciles the adjusted sales prices of all the comps and then derives an opinion of what the subject could sell for.
+When it comes to valuing features of homes in San Dimas and Los Angeles, Courtesy Appraisal can't be beat.
+This approach to value is most often given the most consideration when an appraisal is for a home sale.

 Valuation Using the Income Approach